 Councillors look after some important community assets, including the recreation ground and the cemetery in the centre of the village.

+They come from a range of backgrounds, from business, media, farming, the health service, charities, construction and management.
+They give their time and expertise freely.
 Their work is supported by a Clerk, who works part time, and contractors (many of whom are local) who are brought in to carry out work.

 The Community Council are not responsible for all public services in Llangattock but can be a voice for local residents and represent their views to service providers.
 Find out more by visiting our What We Do page.